iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Equation.md

 \tag{6}
 $$

-Put everyting on one side we have:
+Put everything on one side we have:

 $$
 \sum_{n = 0}^{\infty}